 us acceptable unto God, and to be judicial.
 To be discipline in word and deed.

 any special authority over the church.
 The Bible also says nothing about Peter

 being in Rome.
-For his mission was to go spread the gospel in the
+For his mission was to go spread the gospel in the opposite direction,

 Paul also mentions in Galatians 2:7 & 8, that he was appointed to the apostleship